CarlosJaeger/humannerf_pytorch2.x/README.md

+# HumanNeRF (Updated Fork)

-This fork aims to update the original HumanNeRF implementation to be compatible with the latest versions of PyTorch and CUDA.
+This fork updates the original **HumanNeRF** implementation to ensure compatibility with modern **PyTorch** and **CUDA**.
-The primary goals of this project are:

-Migrating deprecated APIs to their modern PyTorch equivalents.
+## Status
+⚠️ Work in progress — APIs are being migrated and tested for stability.

+## Goals
-Ensuring support for recent CUDA toolkits to leverage current GPU hardware.
+- Ensure support for recent CUDA toolkits and current GPU hardware.

-Improving overall compatibility with contemporary deep learning environments.

-This modernization effort is intended to make HumanNeRF easier to install, run, and extend in research projects without relying on outdated dependencies.
-Contributions and feedback are welcome.
+- Improve maintainability for research and experimentation in modern environments.

+## Contributing
+Feedback and contributions are welcome.